Tampines MRT station: Location

-As the name suggests, the station serves the town of Tampines.
-The station is surrounded by the retail developments of Century Square, Tampines Mall and Tampines 1, in addition to commercial buildings such as the HDB (Housing and Development Board) Branch Office, AIA Tampines, the CPF (Central Provident Fund) Tampines Building and two Income buildings.
-It is also within walking distances to the Tampines North Community Club, Tampines Polyclinic, Our Tampines Hub and the Masjid Darul Ghufran.
+The station serves the town of Tampines.
+It surrounded by the retail developments of Century Square, Tampines Mall and Tampines 1, in addition to commercial buildings such as the HDB (Housing and Development Board) Branch Office, AIA Tampines, the CPF (Central Provident Fund) Tampines Building and two Income Insurance buildings.
+It is also within walking distance to the Tampines North Community Club, Tampines Polyclinic, Our Tampines Hub and the Masjid Darul Ghufran.

 The station also serves two bus interchanges: the Tampines Bus Interchange and the Tampines Concourse Bus Interchange.
-The latter bus interchange, which opened on 18 December 2016, was built as an extension of the existing bus interchange.
+The latter bus interchange, which opened on 18 December 2016, was built as an extension of the former.

 Services

 The station is an interchange between the EWL and the DTL.
 The official station code is EW2/DT32.
-When it opened, it had the station code of E11 before being changed to the current alphanumeric style in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.
-On the EWL, the station is between the Pasir Ris and Simei stations.
+On the EWL, it is between the Pasir Ris and Simei stations.
+At opening, it had the station code of E11, which was changed to the current alphanumeric style in August 2001 as a part of a system-wide campaign to cater to the expanding MRT System.

-The EWL station is opened between 5:00 am and 12:50 am daily and has headways of 2 to 5 minutes depending on peak hours.
-For the DTL, it operates between 5:20 am and 12:50 am daily and has headways of 2 to 5 minutes depending on peak hours.

 On the DTL, the station is between the Tampines West and Tampines East stations.
 The DTL station is not directly connected to the EWL station and hence commuters have to exit either of the stations to transfer to the other line via a 300 m sheltered walkway.
-The transfer is considered a "valid transfer" of a "journey" as long as it does not exceed 15 minutes.
+Transfers that do not exceed 15 minutes are considered "valid transfer[s]" that are part of a "journey".

+On both lines, the station is open between 5:00 am and 12:50 am daily and has headways of 2 to 5 minutes depending on peak hours.